-Table 4: Matters where policy decision still to be made
+Table 4: Policy decision still to be made

 This table summarises matters that have been brought to our attention, and where we are continuing to explore whether support from a legislative notice is necessary or desirable.
-In the table we summarise our current thoughts on the policy direction being considered.
+In the table, we summarise our current thoughts on the policy direction being considered.